Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

 \subsection{Evenly Divided Control Paths Algorithm}

-Due to its high computational complexity, the eLPGM algorithm, like other projected gradient descent algorithms, cannot be applied on large-scale networks.
-To tackle large-scale problems, we propose a low complexity heuristic graph algorithm termed ``Evenly Divided Control Paths" (EDCP) algorithm.
+Due to its high computational complexity, the eLPGM algorithm cannot be applied to large-scale networks, just like other projected gradient descent algorithms \cite{Li2015, Gao2018, Li2018, Ding2017}.
+We propose a low complexity heuristic graph algorithm termed ``Evenly Divided Control Paths" (EDCP) algorithm to tackle large-scale problems.

-It has been observed that the control cost is dominated by the longest control path\cite{chen2016energy} and the optimal driver nodes tend to divide elementary topologies into largely equal length\cite{li2015minimum, li2018enabling, ding2017key}.
+It has been observed that the control cost is dominated by the longest control path \cite{Wang2017} and the optimal driver nodes tend to divide elementary topologies into largely equal lengths \cite{Li2015, Li2018, Ding2017}.
 Table \ref{table.cost} demonstrates the control costs when one controller is used to control a unidirectional, one-dimensional string network consisting of a varying number of nodes.
-It is observed that control cost scales exponentially with the control path length, which is consistent with the previous observations in \cite{chen2016energy, li2015minimum, ding2017key}.
+It is observed that control cost scales exponentially with the control path length, which is consistent with the previous observations in \cite{Wang2017, Li2015, Ding2017}.

-Motivated by such observations, we propose a simple graph-based EDCP algorithm, of which the main idea is to set control paths be of nearly the equal length as much as possible, while ensuring sufficient control of the network.
+Motivated by such observations, we propose a simple graph-based EDCP algorithm, of which the main idea is to set control paths to be of nearly equal length as much as possible while ensuring sufficient control of the network.

-Before discussing on the details of the EDCP algorithm, we firstly define a function $\mathscr{E}(q, d)$ to calculate the associate cost of using $d$ controllers to control a unidirectional, one-dimensional string network consisting of $q$ nodes.
-The main steps of $\mathscr{E}(q, d)$ include (i) evenly dividing the $q$-node stem into $d$ sub-parts such that their lengths are
+Before discussing the details of the EDCP algorithm, we first define a function $\mathscr{E}(q, d)$ to calculate the associate cost of using $d$ controllers to control a unidirectional, one-dimensional network consisting of $q$ nodes.
+A one-dimensional network consisting of $q$ nodes can be represented as $D(V, E)$ where $V = \{v_1, v_2, ..., v_q\}$ is the set of nodes and $E = \{(v_i, v_{i+1}): i = 1, 2, \cdots, q-1\}$ is the set of edges connecting adjacent nodes.
+The main steps of $\mathscr{E}(q, d)$ are as follows: